zaha-odoo/chip-rater/README.md

 - Frontend: Web based GUI with JQuery (maybe OWL).
 - Backend: Python with flask for server and psycopg2 for data access.
 - Data: PostgreSQL.
+- Use cookies to prevent multiple voting.
+(Ideally use login)

+## Data Model

+- Chip
+    - Name
+    - Like Count (1toMany)